Anthony Rendon: Personal life

 Rendon is frequently described by sports media as quiet and modest, qualities that when combined with his strong all-around offensive and defensive performance as an infielder for the Washington Nationals have led some, including 2016–17 Nationals manager Dusty Baker, to dub him one of the most "underrated" players in Major League Baseball.
 Explaining his philosophy on baseball to The Washington Post during spring training in 2017, Rendon said, "Obviously, I want to win, but at the same time, at the end of the day, it’s a game and that’s what I’m going to treat it as."
-He claimed in a 2014 interview with the Post that he prefers watching the History channel to baseball, calling the sport "too long and boring".
+He claimed in a 2014 interview with the Post that he prefers watching the History Channel to baseball, calling the games "too long and boring".

-On July 26, 2018, Rendon and wife Amanda welcomed their first child, a daughter.
-Rendon took leave from the Nationals for several days to attend to the birth.
+Rendon and his wife Amanda have four children together.
+On July 26, 2018, Rendon took leave from the Nationals for several days to attend to the birth of his first child.
 They reside in Katy, Texas during the offseason, and in Newport Beach, California during the season.

 An avid basketball fan, Rendon follows the Houston Rockets, his hometown NBA team.
 He has maintained close ties to the Houston area.
 In the aftermath of Hurricane Harvey in August 2017, Rendon and then-Nationals teammate Matt Albers, a fellow Houstonian, set up a YouCaring fundraiser page to raise money for donations to the Houston Food Bank.

-Rendon is a practicing Christian.
+Rendon is a born-again Christian.
 He stated in a 2018 interview, "at the end, I want to be more ‘Christian’ than ‘baseball player.’"